triplea-game/triplea/docs/admin/README.md

 ## [Bot Account](https://github.com/tripleabuilderbot)

 This is a github account that the project uses to do automated pushes to our github repository.
-The travis build kicks in after code merges and we use SSH keys attached to this account to grant autoamted access.
+The travis build kicks in after code merges and we use SSH keys attached to this account to grant automated access.
 This account has write access to the repository.
 We use this account so it that these keys are not tied to any one individual.

 ### Personal Access Keys